freak2geek/continuous-training/conventions/meteor/get-started/to-initialize-environment.md

 > IMPORTANT: Install ZSH and the zshrc plugin manually previously!

-- Open a terminal instance within the project root

-- Run `install-host` command
+- Run `install-host` command on the project root

 ### Manually

 - Get all dependencies listed above by following the intructions on each of the links.

-- Open a terminal instance within the project root

 - Run `yarn install` on the project root